ritchieng/dlami/README.md

 ## Have a bug to report?
 Raise an issue here and we'll update TFAMI to make sure it works or enable it across different regions.

+## Information
+This is actively maintained by [Ritchie Ng](http://www.ritchieng.com/) from the National University of Singapore.

+And I would like to thank Amazon for their donation of AWS credits for our research that led to this useful byproduct deployed by people across the world.

+## Upcoming Updates
+- TensorFlow 1.0.0
+- All dependencies updated accordingly.
+	- Keras
+	- TensorLayer
+	- CUDA
+	- CuDNN

 ## License
 MIT